caljoseph/personal-site/README.md

 This portfolio website is designed to be a professional showcase of your skills, experience, and work.
 It features:

 - Responsive design for all devices
+- Dark and light mode with user preference persistence
 - Modern, minimalist aesthetic with smooth transitions and animations
 - Sections for CV/Resume, Projects, Research, and Blog
 - Easy to customize content and styling